 The fat-soluble vitamins (A, D, E, and K), can be found in nuts, seeds, sunlight, and green and colorful vegetables.6

 About 75% of the US population (ages ≥1 year) do not consume the recommended intake of fruit, and more than 80% do not consume the recommended intake of vegetables.6

 We Recommend6 Keys to a Healthy Plant-Based Diet

 There are 13 essential vitamins that we must get from outside the body.
 They are vitamins A, D, E, and K (the fat-soluble ones), vitamin C, and the eight B vitamins.
 They all play vital roles, such as:

 - Keeping cells healthy

-- Converting food into energy
+- Converting food to energy

-- Daily maintenance and repair
+- Daily maintenance + repair

 What does a healthy and balanced diet look like to get these needed vitamins?

-- 1/2-2/3 of each plate: veggies and some fruit
+- 1/2-2/3 plate: veggies and some fruit

-- 1/6-1/4 of each plate: protein
+- 1/6-1/4 plate: protein

-- 1/6-1/4 of each plate: starch
+- 1/6-1/4 plate: starch

-How To Find The Best Mineral
+How to Find The Best Minerals

-To make the transport of minerals from digestion to bloodstream easier, Albion binds the minerals to a protein amino acid (glycine) to ready the mineral for easy absorption.
-In this way the mineral is absorbed just like any other protein.
+To make transport of minerals from digestion to bloodstream easier, Albion binds minerals to a protein amino acid (glycine) to ready the mineral for easy absorption.
+In this way, the mineral is absorbed just like any other protein.